 The evaluation findings are based on the reviewed doctors' self-reported changes to practice.
 We have no way of validating whether actual changes have been made to practice.
-However, more objective information about the extent changes have been made will be available when ratings can be compared between the first and second times doctors participate in RPR.
-Only 14 of the 57 doctors who have completed a post-survey for their second review were included in the first evaluation, as reviews pre-dated the evaluation.
+However, more objective information about the extent to which changes have been made are becoming available as the numbers of doctors completing their second review increases, allowing comparisons between the first and second reviews.